-Mao et al. [25] have reported that inaccurate IP-to-AS mappings may cause (1) extra AS hops, (2) missing AS hops, (3) substitute ASes, and (4) two-hop AS loops.
+Mao et al. [28] have reported that inaccurate IP-to-AS mappings may cause: (1) extra AS hops, (2) missing AS hops, (3) substitute ASes, and (4) two-hop AS loops.
 Though diverse in patterns, they manifest as one type of error in our methodology: they all produce path segments with wrong AS information.

 Out of the four types of IP-to-AS mismatches above, we can identify two-hop AS loops in our Ark data set.
 The remaining three types are not detectable without accurate AS paths to compare.
-Performing IP-to-AS mapping on our data set shows that 8.9 % of traceroutes would lead to two-hop AS loops.
+Performing IP-to-AS mapping on our data set shows that 8.9% of traceroutes would lead to two-hop AS loops.
 Resolving these loops is not straightforward.
-For example, the AS path of ABA should not happen, as no AS path in a BGP table of an AS contains the owner AS itself.
+For example, the AS path of A B A should not happen, as no AS path in a BGP table of an AS contains the owner AS itself.
 Now, are we sure that it is the host in the middle that is mismatched to AS B?
 Or should the first host be mapped to another AS X?
 Or the last host to AS Y?
-Resolving these loops requires additional information, such as BGP paths extracted from routers at the measurement sources [24, 25].
+Resolving these loops requires additional information, such as BGP paths extracted from routers at the measurement sources [27,28].
 We do not have access to such BGP information for all the sources in our Ark data set.

 We have a choice of not using the traceroute outputs with AS loops in our data set.
-However, the IP addresses are not bogus, and only the mapping is problematic For this reason, we choose to include those path segments from AS loops.
+However, the IP addresses are not bogus, and only the mapping is problematic.
+There is a possibility that a route change takes place within a traceroute and an AS loop appears in the traceroute output.
+We assume it to be a rare event and do not address it in this work.
+For this reason, we choose to include those path segments from AS loops.

-Figure 6(a) shows how we incorporate information from two-hop AS loops.
+Fig. 7(a) shows how we incorporate information from two-hop AS loops.
 Basically, we add all possible combinations to our database.
-First, we add a path segment of AS A with both $x_1$ and $x_2$ inside.
-Then, we also take segments, :A:, A::X, and :X:, from AXA.
-Only the first half or the second half of the loop is ever likely to be used in our path stitching, for no inferred AS path will have a two-hop AS loop.
-Note that the original IP-to-AS mapping remains consistent and any query with $x_1$ will be mapped to AS X.
+First, we add a path segment of AS A with both x_1 and x_2 inside.
+Then, we also take segments, :A:, A::X, and :X:, from A X A. Only the first half or the second half of the loop is ever likely to be used in our path stitching, for no inferred AS path will have a two-hop AS loop.
+Note that the original IP-to-AS mapping remains consistent and any query with x_1 will be mapped to AS X.